-Unlike most sewing projects, the two pieces of fabric in this blanket will be put together with wrong sides together.
-That means the right side of your main fabric (the top of your blanket) and the coordinating fabric (the bottom) will both be facing outward.
+Unlike most sewing projects, the two pieces of fleece in this blanket will be put together with wrong sides together.
+That means the right side of your main fabric (the top of your blanket) and the coordinating fleece (the bottom) will both be facing outward.

 If you are new to fleece, there is a trick to figuring out which is the right side (the front of the fabric) and which is the wrong (the back); the edges will curl towards the right side, which is very handy when you have two sides that look identical.

-In the image below, my thumb is on the wrong/bottom/back side of the fabric.
+In the image below, my thumb is on the wrong/bottom/back side of the fleece.